excsn/rzmq/core/README.md

 **Please Note:** `rzmq` is currently in **Beta**.
 While core functionality and significant performance advantages (on Linux with `io_uring`) are in place, users should be aware of the following:

 *   **API Stability:** The public API is stabilizing but may still see minor refinements before a 1.0 release.
-*   **Feature Scope:** While major ZeroMQ patterns and options are supported, **full feature parity with all of `libzmq`'s extensive options and advanced behaviors (such as ZAP or CURVE security) is a non-goal.** The focus is on core ZMTP 3.1 compliance, popular patterns, and specific security mechanisms (NULL, PLAIN, and its own Noise_XX offering).
+*   **Feature Scope:** While major ZeroMQ patterns and options are supported, **full feature parity with all of `libzmq`'s extensive options and advanced behaviors (such as ZAP) is a non-goal.** The focus is on core ZMTP 3.1 compliance, popular patterns, and supported security mechanisms (NULL, PLAIN, CURVE, and its own Noise_XX offering).
-*   **Interoperability:** `rzmq` aims for wire-level interoperability with `libzmq` and other standard ZMTP 3.1 implementations for supported socket patterns using the **NULL or PLAIN** security mechanisms.
-The **Noise_XX** mechanism implemented in `rzmq` is specific to this library and will not interoperate with `libzmq`'s CURVE or other security layers.
+*   **Interoperability:** `rzmq` aims for wire-level interoperability with `libzmq` and other standard ZMTP 3.1 implementations for supported socket patterns using the **NULL, PLAIN, and CURVE** security mechanisms.
+The **Noise_XX** mechanism is specific to `rzmq` and will not interoperate with other `libzmq` security layers.
 *   **Testing Environment:**
     *   Core functionality has primarily been tested on **macOS (ARM & x86)** and **Linux (Kernel version 6.x)**.
     *   The high-performance `io_uring` backend is Linux-specific and has been developed and tested primarily against **Linux Kernel 6.x**.
 Functionality on older kernels supporting `io_uring` (e.g., 5.6+) may vary, especially for advanced features.
     *   Windows and other operating systems are **not currently supported or tested**.
 *   **Performance Generalization:** While leading performance is demonstrated in specific benchmarks, comprehensive benchmarking across all diverse workloads and hardware configurations is ongoing.
 *   **Robustness & Edge Cases:** The library has been tested for common use cases on the aforementioned platforms, but some edge cases or extreme conditions might not be as hardened as the mature `libzmq`.
-*   **Security Mechanisms:** NULL and PLAIN security mechanisms are functional. **Noise_XX is also provided as a modern, robust alternative specific to `rzmq`.
-CURVE security and the ZAP (ZeroMQ Authentication Protocol) are not supported and are not planned for implementation.**
+*   **Security Mechanisms:** NULL, PLAIN, and CURVE security mechanisms are functional and designed for interoperability with `libzmq`. **Noise_XX is also provided as a modern, robust alternative for `rzmq`-to-`rzmq` communication.** The ZAP (ZeroMQ Authentication Protocol) is not supported.

 We encourage testing, feedback, and contributions to help mature the library towards a stable 1.0 release.